 Introduction

 Temple syndrome is caused by altered imprinted gene expression at chromosome 14q32.
 There are three underlying causes of Temple syndrome, which have clear clinical overlap, consisting of pre- and postnatal growth retardation, poor feeding, hypotonia, joint laxity, motor delay, premature puberty, and obesity.
-In the majority maternal uniparental disomy of chromosome 14 (UPD14mat), as was first described in 1991, is the underlying molecular aetiology [Temple et al., 1991].
-However, more recently, patients with Temple syndrome secondary to a paternal deletion at 14q32 [Buiting et al., 2008; Kagami et al., 2008] or isolated loss of methylation mutation at the differentially methylated regions on 14q32 [Mitter et al., 2006; Temple et al., 2007; Buiting et al., 2008; Hosoki et al., 2008; Zechner et al. 2009] have been described.
+In the majority (over 75% of reported cases to date) maternal uniparental disomy of chromosome 14 (UPD14mat) is the underlying molecular aetiology [Temple et al., 1991].
+However, more recently, patients with Temple syndrome secondary to a paternal deletion at 14q32 [Buiting et al., 2008; Kagami et al., 2008] or isolated loss of methylation mutation at the differentially methylated regions on 14q32 [Mitter et al., 2006; Temple et al., 2007; Buiting et al., 2008; Hosoki et al., 2008; Zechner et al. 2009] have been described, both appearing to be of relatively equal frequency.

 A cluster of imprinted genes have been identified at chromosome 14q32.2, including those which are paternally expressed; DLK1, RTL1 and DIO3, in addition to maternally expressed non-coding RNAs, MEG3 (also known as GTL2), RTL1as, MEG8 and numerous C/D box small nucleolar RNAs and microRNAs.
 The locus is controlled by a paternally methylated intergenic differentially methylated region (IG-DMR) and a secondary DMR termed MEG3-DMR.
 The clinical phenotype is thought to result from a loss of expression of the paternally expressed genes, DLK1 and RTL1 [Kagami et al., 2008].
 To-date only six patients have been described which result from an isolated methylation loss affecting this region [Mitter et al., 2006; Temple et al., 2007; Buiting et al., 2008; Hosoki et al., 2008; Zechner et al. 2009].
-We describe a seventh patient and compare the phenotype to those previously reported.
+We describe a further patient to bring this syndrome to the attention of health professionals.
+We compare the phenotype to all patients reported to date, to highlight the key features and management issues in Temple syndrome.

 CLINICAL report